CommunityToolkit/WindowsCommunityToolkit/docs/controls/WebView.md

 When compared to the UWP **WebView** control, the current release of the WPF and Windows Forms **WebView** control has some limitations.
 For the complete list of these limitations, see [Known Issues of the WebView control for Windows Forms and WPF applications](controls/WebView-known.issues.md).

-> [!NOTE]
-> We recommend that you do not add **WebView** controls to popup windows because support for that scenario will soon be disabled for security reasons.

 ## Add the WebView control to the Visual Studio Toolbox

 First, open the Visual Studio **Toolbox**, then right-click anywhere in the toolbox, and select the **Choose Items** option.